eurollar/rememberka/README.md

 Running
 In order to start the project on localhost you need to install Docker, go to the project folder where the file "docker-compose" is and run in the console with the commands "docker-compose build" and then "docker-compose up".
 To run tests, start the server, open a new console, go to the project folder where the file "docker-compose" is and run the command "docker exec -it <namedockercontainer> python3 manage.py test" in the console, where <namedockercontainer> is the name of the Docker container (can be found in the console by command "docker ps", find "planner_web" in the "IMAGE" column and see the "NAMES" column - that is the Docker container name).
 To create a superuser, run the command in the console "docker exec -it <namedockercontainer> python3 manage.py createsuperuser".
 Then enter the name, password, and email for the superuser.
 Sending the email is done via Google smtp.
 It is necessary to edit lines (numbers 171 and 172) "EMAIL_HOST_USER = <youremail>" and "EMAIL_HOST_PASSWORD = <yourpassword>" in file "settings.py" where <youremail> - your mail gmail, <yourpassword> - password from mail.
+Also, you need to edit the mail in the "tasks.py" file, the functions "send_reg_mail" and "send_remind".
+In lines 16 and 31 you have to write your gmail instead of 'yourgmail'.
 In your Google mail settings, you need to enable IMAP access to send emails.
 Opening IMAP access:
 1) Open Gmail in your browser;
 2) In the upper right corner, click the Settings icon > Settings > All Settings $;